 Observations & Critique: More “Robotech-themed” than Robotech Product

 Before we jump in, let’s get one thing out of the way for all of you trying to remember a cartoon from 30+ years ago; there were never any F-14 Tomcats in Robotech.
-This product is simply the application of the paint scheme from the VF-1 Veritech, a vehicle whose design is clearly influenced by the Tomcat, on a Tomcat frame.
-The model comes packaged in an appropriately-sized box adorned with a modern and attractive look.
+This product applies paint schemes that adorned the VF-1 on F-14 Tomcats (the real world plane that inspired Kawamori as he designed the VF-1).
+The model comes packaged in an appropriately-sized box (31 x 27 x 8.8 cm) adorned with a modern and attractive look.
 There’s a flip-top lid that has a nice retconning of the F-14 into Robotech lore by giving us an alternate history where the F-14 served as a test bed for new technologies for UN Spacy.
 Inside the box you get the F-14 model and:

 1) 6x Phoenix missiles

 4) 2x exhaust nozzles (reduced diameter from those on the plane)

 6) 3x closed landing gear doors (in the tray under the plane)

 Underneath the tray that holds everything above you’ll find a second, smaller tray.
 Taped to the top of that tray you’ll find a little baggy that includes: